 There was a hot and cold breakfast buffet.

-For us this was the first time we had Marmite in ages, and it was the closest thing to Vegemite in a while (an Australian spread that we love).
+For us, this was the first time we had Marmite in ages, and it was the closest thing to Vegemite in a while (an Australian spread that we love).
 Explorason was thrilled.
-Then there was more sausages (bangers) and baked beans.
+Then there were more sausages (bangers) and baked beans.